izertis/identfy-entity-service/README.md

 <br/>

-**[identfy](https://github.com/izertis/red.es-identfy)** is a combination of various products that enable building user-centric solutions.
+**[identfy](https://github.com/izertis/identfy)** is a combination of various products that enable building user-centric solutions.

 # identfy Entity service

-**identfy Entity service** is This repository contains an implementation of a stateless service that allows the issuance of verifiable credentials compatible with EBSI guidelines and in *jwt_vc* format.
+This repository contains an implementation of a stateless service that allows the issuance of verifiable credentials compatible with EBSI guidelines and in *jwt_vc* format.
 The service also serves as an authorization server.

 ## Table of content: